eddyerburgh/notes/docs/computer-networking/internet/ipv6.md

 {% cite rfc2460 -l 4 %}

-The _Version_ field is always 6.
+The _Version_ field is always `6`.
 Routers use this field to determine whether to process packets as IPv4 packets or IPv6 packets.

-The _Traffic class_ field describes the class of service, e.g. VoIP.
+The _Traffic Class_ field describes the class of service, e.g., VoIP.

-The _Flow label_ field is used to mark groups of packets as having the same requirements.
+The _Flow Label_ field is used to mark groups of packets as having the same requirements.

-The _Payload length_ field specifies the number of bytes that follow the 40 byte header.
+The _Payload Length_ field specifies the number of bytes that follow the 40 byte header.

-The _Next header_ field can specify whether another header follows the current one.
-If this header is the last IP header, _Next header_ defines which transport protocol is contained in the IP payload.
+The _Next Header_ field can specify whether another header follows the current one.
+If this header is the last IP header, _Next Header_ defines which transport protocol is contained in the IP payload.

-The _Hop limit_ field is the TTL field renamed.
+The _Hop Limit_ field is the TTL field renamed.
 It limits the number of hops a packet can take before it's dropped.

-The _Source address_ and _Destination address_ fields specify the IPv6 address of the source and destination respectively.
+The _Source Address_ and _Destination Address_ fields specify the IPv6 address of the source and destination respectively.

 {% cite computer-networks -l 458-9 %}

 Some fields included in the IPv4 header were removed from the IPv6 header:

-- _Protocol_ (_Next header_ is used instead).
+- _Protocol_ (_Next Header_ is used instead).
 - Fragmentation fields (IPv6 takes different approach to fragmentation).
 - The _Checksum_ field (calculating it reduces performance, and other protocols perform their own checksums anyway).